Simulating magic state cultivation with few Clifford terms: Introduction

-In this rapid communication, we use techniques from \cite{wan2025cuttingstabiliserdecompositionsmagic} to decompose the $d=5$ magic state cultivation circuits from \eqref{eq:d5_dashed} into $\sim 8$ pure Clifford ZX-diagrams on average whilst accounting for Pauli errors on every edge in the ZX-diagram; with error rates in the operationally relevant regimes of $10^{-4}$ to $10^{-3}$.
-A meaningful benchmark of its logical performance\footnote{And any extension to simulate the escape stage end-to-end.} without swapping out $T(T^{\dagger})\rightarrow S(S^{\dagger})$ may be possible, given sufficient modifications as well as integration of ZX-calculus based stabiliser decomposition into $\mathtt{stim}$ \cite{Gidney_2021}.
+In this work, we use techniques from \cite{wan2025cuttingstabiliserdecompositionsmagic} to decompose the $d=5$ magic state cultivation circuit from Figure~\ref{eq:d5_dashed} into $\sim 8$ Clifford ZX-diagrams on average, while fully accounting for Pauli errors on every edge in the ZX-diagram at error rates in the operationally relevant regime of $10^{-4}$ to $10^{-3}$.
+A meaningful benchmark of logical performance\footnote{And any extension to simulate the escape stage end-to-end.} without the $T(T^{\dagger}) \to S(S^{\dagger})$ substitution may therefore be feasible, given sufficient integration of ZX-calculus-based stabiliser decomposition into tools such as $\mathtt{tsim}$ \cite{QuEraComputing_tsim_2026,haenel2026tsimfastuniversalsimulator}.

-The following section presents the magic cat state decomposition, acting as a baseline, after which we outline numerical evidences for the simulability of the $d=5$ (and $d=3$) cultivation circuits.
+For the smaller $d=3$ sub-circuit, we complement the analytical decomposition with a full numerical simulation pipeline.
+By combining spider cutting~\cite{Sutcliffe2025thesis} with BSS stabiliser decomposition~\cite{BSS2016}, the circuit compiles into $120$ Clifford graphs with a total of $28$ node terms, $192$ sign terms, and $1{,}408$ phase-pair terms.
+We implement several optimisations on top of $\mathtt{tsim}$ \cite{QuEraComputing_tsim_2026}: BLAS-accelerated evaluation via matmul-based binary row sums, enumeration-based sampling over the $32$ measurement-outcome combinations, noiseless outcome caching, and full-program JIT compilation.

+We further accelerate sampling by replacing per-shot channel sampling with a sparse geometric-skip sampler that generates events only at non-identity fire positions, deduplicating repeated noise-channel patterns with a persistent cross-batch evaluation cache, and compiling the combo-evaluation loop via \texttt{jax.lax.scan}.
+Together, these yield a throughput exceeding $4$ million shots per second on a laptop (Apple M4 Macbook Pro) at circuit-level noise $p = 5\times10^{-4}$, only ${\sim}\,1.1\times$ slower than a fully Clifford proxy simulation via $\mathtt{stim}$, partially addressing the open problem of simulating magic state cultivation on common day-to-day hardware posed by \cite{gidney2024magicstatecultivationgrowing}.
+Note that our pipeline is optimised specifically for this circuit, while $\mathtt{stim}$ is a general-purpose Clifford simulator.
+This confirms a logical error rate of $\sim\!10^{-6}$ at $p = 10^{-3}$ for the $d=3$ circuit without resorting to the $T \to S$ substitution or statevector simulations.

+This paper is organised as follows.
+We first provide preliminaries on ZX-calculus, Pauli webs, and magic state distillation.
+We then review the magic cat state and BSS stabiliser decompositions, before applying them to the $d=3$ and $d=5$ cultivation circuits.
+The cutting decomposition is revisited with numerical evidence for its efficiency under a Pauli error noise model, where by each edge in ZX-diagram's can acquire a Pauli error.
+Subsequent sections treat randomised measurement spiders, post-selected closed Pauli webs, and an end-to-end simulation pipeline.
+The numerical methods and accelerated sampling pipeline with full benchmarks follow, and we conclude with a summary and discussion.